 An alternative format service is available to students managing print disabilities who are unable to access the standard print versions of their study material.
 Please contact us as early as you can if you think you might need alternative formats.

 This support can take a number of forms depending on a student’s particular needs.
 Examples of the support available include organising NZSL interpreters for a Deaf student or providing notetakers for a student with a Specific Learning Disability.
 If you are interested in arranging assistance for a contact course, please contact an advisor to discuss support when you register to attend.

 Support is available for students with disability who require alternative exam arrangements so they are not disadvantaged in their exams.
 Support can include things like a reader/writer, extra time or special equipment.

-To obtain exam assistance students need to complete the Additional Assistance with Examinations form and return it to the Examinations Office no later than 9 weeks before the start of the relevant examination round.
+To obtain exam assistance students need to complete the Additional Assistance with Examinations form and return it to Assessment Services no later than 9 weeks before the start of the relevant examination round.

 Page authorised by Student Services Directorate